Expert Reviewed: Alex Carter — Cybersecurity Researcher specializing in online anonymity, Tor infrastructure, and privacy tools since 2019.

 Why Networks Block Tor

 Another reason for failure is your local network.
 Some schools, offices or even whole countries try to block the "entry nodes" of the network.
-If your browser cannot find a way in, it will simply spin forever or show a "timed out" message—this does not mean the software is broken—it just means you need to find a side door to get inside.
+If your browser cannot find a way in, it will simply spin forever or show a "timed out" message.

 How to Fix Tor Connection Problems (Step-by-Step)